sitewards/fluidcontent/README.md

 each template, which is then made available for use just as any other content element type is used.

 When editing the content element, Flux is used to generate the form section which lets content editors configure variables which become available in the template.
-This allows completely dynamic variables (as opposed to adding extra fields on the tt_content table and configuring TCA for each added column).
+This allows completely dynamic variables (as opposed to adding extra fields on the `tt_content` table and configuring TCA for each added column).

-Content templates work best if they are shipped (and created) in an extension, the key of which is used by identify the content templates in relation to the Fluid Content extension.
-This makes the templates excellently portable and allow you to quickly add custom ViewHelpers used by your specific page templates.
-Such an extension need only contain an `ext_emconf.php` file and optionally a static TypoScript configuration and an `ext_localconf.php` to register that TypoScript static configuration.
-Using a static file makes it easy to include the content elements.

 View the [online templating manual](https://fluidtypo3.org/documentation/templating-manual/introduction.html) for more information.